LiveRamp/reslang/docs/manual.md

 ### Primitive Types

 The following primitive types are available.
-These are translated into correct Swagger types - in some cases (datetime etc) the primitives are translated into a string type because Swagger has no notion of time-based values.
+These are translated into appropriate Swagger types - in some cases (datetime etc) the primitive type is translated into a string type because Swagger has no notion of time-based values.
 If a translation occurs, then an appropriate comment / example text will be inserted as documentation

 | Type     | Description                                                  |
 | -------- | ------------------------------------------------------------ |